Michalkacprzak54/DrivingSchoolReactApp/readme.md

 ## 🚀 Frontend Features
 ✔ **User Authentication & Authorization** – Secure login system integrated with **JWT authentication**.
-✔ **Dashboard for Students & Instructors** – Access to lessons, schedules, and payments.
+✔ **Dashboard for Students, Instructors & Admins** – Access to lessons, schedules, and payments.
 ✔ **Lesson Booking System** – Book, reschedule, or cancel driving lessons.
-✔ **Instructor Management** – View instructor availability and assign lessons.
+✔ Instructor Panel – A dedicated panel for instructors where they can manage their lessons, check schedules, and update their availability.
+✔ Admin Panel – A management panel for administrators to oversee instructors, users, and services, allowing full control over the platform.
 ✔ **Role-Based UI** – Different interfaces for students, instructors, and administrators.
 ✔ **Responsive Design** – Fully mobile-friendly layout using **Bootstrap**.